13 New Year’s Resolutions That Finally Work—Here’s the Method

 Just: move daily.

-This removes perfectionism.
-Ten minutes is too small to argue with, but powerful enough to build identity momentum.
+This takes perfectionism out of the equation.
+Ten minutes is too small to argue with, yet powerful enough to build momentum and reinforce your identity.

 2. I Make Healthy Eating the Default, Not the Goal